ENGLISH 1010 Syllabus

 IF YOU MISS MORE THAN 5 CLASS PERIODS, YOU WILL AUTOMATICALLY FAIL THIS COURSE.

-If you miss a peer review/workshop day, you will automatically have 20 points deducted from your total.
+If you miss a peer review/workshop day, you will automatically have 10 points deducted from your total.
 If you are bothered by this policy, you can write me a five page, double-spaced, logical justification for why you believe this is an unfair practice.
+See extra credit below.

-11. Late Work- For any assignments handed in or E. Mailed late, you will lose 5 points off for each week your work is late.
+11. Late Work- For any assignments turned in late, you will lose 5 points.
 Obviously, this will add up and cause your grade to drop no matter what kind of writer or thinker you are.
+See extra credit below.

 1. UVU Grading Guidelines - see UVU policy by clicking here.
-Just because you "need" an A doesn't mean you will earn an A. Your grade for the course is determined by how many points you get out of the total.
-Each assignment builds on the previous one, and there are not a huge amount of total points, so missing even one assignment can make your grade go down drastically.
-Sometimes I require revisions of main essays for better grades, but if you have a dispute about a graded assignment, you are allowed to write me a three page, double-spaced, logical justification for why you believe you deserve a better grade.
+The average grade in a college course is a C. Just because you "need" an A doesn't mean you will be able to earn an A. Your grade for the course is determined by how many points you get out of the total (between 400-600).
+Each assignment builds on the previous one, so missing even one assignment can make your grade go down.
+You can talk to me if you don't understand a grade, but be sure to look at the Web Calendar instructions or grading rubrics carefully first.
+If you have a dispute about a graded assignment, we can discuss things with civility.
+If this is not satisfactory, you are allowed to write me a three page, double-spaced, logical justification for why you believe you deserve a better grade.
+I can also ask one of my peers to re-grade your essay.

-As a way to help you with the above essays, you will also complete the following shorter assignments (see the course calendar for details):
+As a way to help you with the above essays, and to help you engage with other thought communities, you may be asked to complete the following shorter assignments (see the course calendar for details):

 Academic Honesty/Plagiarism Statement: Plagiarism, or the use of othersí words or ideas without proper attribution, is an impediment to your education and to the educational mission of Utah Valley State College.
 Under the policy of the English and Literature Department of UVU, work that has been plagiarized must receive a failing grade.
 A distinction is made between unintentionally plagiarized work, which must be corrected in order to be considered for a passing grade, and intentional plagiarism, which will be forwarded to the Office of the Dean of Student Life as a disciplinary matter in accordance with UVUís statement on Student Rights and Responsibilities.
 Evidence of intentional plagiarism will cause you to fail this course.
 Please refer to www.uvu.edu/courseinfo/engl/plagiarism_policy.html to read the departmentís full statement on plagiarism, and speak to your instructor if you have any questions about avoiding plagiarism.